 Altus Heritage House Museum

-Original German-American Bank, circa 1800s, features early coal mining equipment, plus local history.
+Original German-American Bank from the 1800s, featuring early coal mining, wine industry and local history.

 Altus Veterans Memorial